 LATE NIGHT SHOPPING

-Come on over after work have a wander through the town under their Xmas lights and stop off for a drink or a bite to eat at one of the great pubs, bars and restaurants.
+Come on over after work have a wander through the town under the Xmas lights and stop off for a drink or a bite to eat at one of the great pubs, bars and restaurants.

 Here’s a list of places open in Lytham on the 9th December that will be opening until 8 (unless otherwise stated)